keras-team/keras-io/templates/getting_started/intro_to_keras_for_engineers.md

 - **Python generators** that yield batches of data (such as custom subclasses of the `keras.utils.Sequence` class).

-Before you start training a model, you will need to make your data available as one of these formats.
+Before you start training a model, you will need to make your data available in one of these formats.
 If you have a large dataset and you are training on GPU(s), consider using `Dataset` objects, since they will take care of performance-critical details, such as: